smirik/SmirikPropelAdminBundle/Resources/doc/chain.md

-AJAX-flag based actions
+Chain based actions
 =======================

-PropelAdminBundle has already the functionality for standard *enable* action.
+PropelAdminBundle has already the functionality for `status` field: active / inactive or unreviewed / approved / rejected e.t.c.
 The simple configuration is:

 ``` yaml
 actions: